SoteriaSoftwareLLC/openrmfpro-automation/dashboards/dashboard-ato-systempackagevisuals/README.md

 > You can have a single data source that multiple dashboards use.
 Do not think it is a one-to-one dashboard to data source relationship

+## Data Sources
-The JSON included here has named data sources.
+The JSON included here has 2 named data sources:
-* system package record vulnerabilities by categories
+* system package record, showing vulnerabilities by categories `/systempackage/SYSTEM-KEY/`
-* cyber readiness numbers
+* cyber readiness numbers `systempackage/SYSTEM-KEY/readinessscore`

 You will have to install the JSON API data source, make them and point it to your system package, and then the rest of this works by copying/pasting the JSON into a new dashboard with the "Import" area under the Create "+" menu on the left of Grafana.